How Beast Philanthropy Is Making Kindness Go Viral

 Dan Mace is a creative and visionary Filmmaker, Youtuber, CCO (Chief Creative Officer) for Beast Philanthropy and the founder of JOE and ALL OF US Studios in Cape Town.

-Beast Philanthropy is not just about creating content — it’s about creating change.
+Beast Philanthropy is not just about creating content — it’s about driving change.
 Every view directly fuels real-world impact.
-“The sums of money that come in through philanthropy that goes straight back into philanthropy is insane,” Mace said.
-Unlike most charities, 100% of the revenue from ads, brand deals, merchandise, and donations goes directly to the causes.
-MrBeast personally covers the production costs, ensuring every penny raised is put to work.
+“The amount of revenue that goes straight back into projects is incredible,” Mace said.
+Unlike most charities, 100% of the revenue from ads, brand deals, merchandise, and donations goes directly to causes.
+Jimmy Donaldson (MrBeast) personally covers the overhead production costs, ensuring every dollar raised is put to work.

 Global Impact, One Film at a Time

-Cracking the Code of Attention
+Cracking the Code of Attention: Inspiration Over Sensationalism

 The Power of Storytelling